renoust/talipot/doc/user/gui.rst

 Preferences
 ===========

-Tulip can be configured in several ways.
+Talipot can be configured in several ways.
 The simpliest way is to display the settings dialog through the *Preferences* item of *Edit* menu.

 .. image:: _images/i_settings.png

 The *Automatic actions* settings, contains a few specific options.
-You can, for instance, adjust the aspect ratio when updating the layout, indicate the default projection type, automatically adapt the color according the metric being computed, display the time used to run an algorithm or indicate the graph file format to be used when saving a Tulip project.
+You can, for instance, adjust the aspect ratio when updating the layout, indicate the default projection type, automatically adapt the color according the metric being computed, display the time used to run an algorithm or indicate the graph file format to be used when saving a Talipot project.

 The *Drawing defaults* settings, such as the color, shape and size, are used for every new nodes and edges.
 The selection color is used to enhance the selected elements in the 3D views.

 You can also change the *Proxy settings* such as: the socket, the host address and the port to use.